glitch64/python-projects/HCM2/README.md

-# HCM2 - takes from an uploaded excel workbook and loads data into a staging database table.
+# HCM2 Student Datasheet process.
+Excel load to staging database table

 ## Description
-`hcm2.py` is a Python script designed to load data from Excel files into a staging database.
+`hcm2.py` is a Python script designed to load data from the Dept of Education's HCM2 Student Datasheet Excel files into a staging database.
 It supports both SQL Server and MySQL through ODBC connections.
 It will require creating an ODBC DSN on the server.